 Are you actually eating quality foods all the time?
 Like bright and deep coloured vegetables, quality meat, nuts, seeds, and fish?

-If you are doing this, working your a%% off at bootcamp and are frustrated with weight not flying off then we need to consider a vitamin or mineral deficiency.
+If you are doing this, working your butt off at bootcamp and are frustrated with weight not flying off then we need to consider a vitamin or mineral deficiency.

 See, when a diet is based on grass fed meat, wild fish, free range eggs, vegetables, fruits, beans, whole grains, nuts, and seeds, every vitamin and mineral be acquired.